happykhan/bioinformatics-handbook/docs/exercise-answers/using-gzip-answers.md

 ---
-layout: page
+title: Answers for Using tar and gzip
 ---

-# Exercise answers for: Using tar and gzip for fun and profit

 [Back to gzip exercise](/unix/using-gzip)